zenflow/composite-service/docs/intro.md

 running under a *single* process from a *single* command.

-`composite-service` lets you implement a "composite service" in a declarative, flexible, explicit & easy-to-read script like this:
+`composite-service` lets you implement a "composite service" in a flexible, explicit & easy-to-read script like this:

 ```js
 const { startCompositeService } = require('composite-service')